Skip to content

 FieldTypeRequiredDescription

-typestringYesProvider type; one of anthropic, openai, kimi, google-genai, openai_responses, vertexai
+typestringYesProvider type: kimi, anthropic, openai, openai_responses, google-genai, vertexai

 base_urlstringNoAPI base URL